P. B. S. Pinchback: Military service and Civil War

-The Civil War began the following year, and Stewart decided to fight on the side of the Union.
+The Civil War began the following year, and Pinckney Stewart decided to fight on the side of the Union.
 In 1862, he made his way to New Orleans, which had just been captured by the Union Army.
 He raised several companies for the Union's all-black 1st Louisiana Native Guards Regiment, which was garrisoned in the city.
 A minority of the men were Louisiana free men of color, part of the educated class before the war who had participated in the state militia.
 Most of the Guards were former slaves, who had escaped to join the Union forces and gain freedom.

 Commissioned a captain, Stewart was one of the Union Army's few commissioned officers of African-American ancestry.
 Like Stewart, the officers were mostly of mixed race.
 Most of them were drawn from the class of free people of color in New Orleans established before the war; unlike him, they were usually of colonial French and African descent.
 He became Company Commander of Company A, 2nd Louisiana Regiment Native Guard Infantry, made up mostly of refugee slaves.
-(It was later reformed as the 74th US Colored Infantry Regiment, of the United States Colored Troops.)
+(It was later reformed as the 74th U.S. Colored Infantry Regiment, of the United States Colored Troops.)

 Passed over twice for promotion and tired of the prejudice he encountered from white officers, Stewart resigned his commission in 1863.
-In a letter of April 30, 1863, his married sister Adeline B. Saffold wrote to him from Sidney, Ohio, urging him to follow her example and enter the white world:

-If I were you, Pink, I would not let my ambition die.
+In a letter of April 30, 1863, his married sister Adeline B. Saffold wrote to him from Sidney, Ohio, urging him to follow her example and enter the white world:If I were you, Pink, I would not let my ambition die.
 I would seek to rise and not in that class either but I would take my position in the world as a white man as you are and let the other go for be assured of this as the other you will never get your rights. ...

 After the war, Stewart and his wife moved to Alabama.

+P.B.S.
+Pinchback graduated in 1885 from Straight University (later renamed Straight College), which merged with New Orleans University to form Dillard University.